jxhnlcs/BitcoinConverter/README.md

 ##### 📱:App

-To run the app, just run the commands below in the terminal:
+To run the app, just run the commands below in the terminal for install all dependencies:

 ```shell
 npm install expo
 ```

 ```shell
 npm install @react-navigation/native